top of page

 Sorry no, once it’s less than 30 days to event.
 But you can use Flicket official resale platform.
 If you wish to sell a ticket you have purchased, or look to see if there is one for sale, please head to: https://ousaori.flicket.co.nz/ You can safely resell you ticket to someone else via the Flicket Platform.
 You can find a handy how to guide here: https://flicketfaqs.groovehq.com/help/transferring-tickets

-• Thinking about buying ticket on Marketplace?
+• Thinking about buying a ticket on Marketplace?

 We don't support the on sale of tickets unless it's through Flicket’s official resale platform.
 If your marketplace contact is legit, they won't have any qualms getting that ticket to you through on the resale platform. p.s Don't buy tickets off marketplace if the event hasn't even sold out yet – that's just silly!